 Growing speech, language, and literacy skills word by word

-Hi I’m Diana!
+Hi, I’m Diana!

 Speech Language Pathologist

 I have over 10 years of experience working with children of all ages, first as a therapy assistant and now as a Speech-Language Pathologist (SLP).
-After working across a variety of settings, I created grow onwords to offer families the kind of care I truly believe in—thoughtful, supportive, and centred on the whole child.
+After working across a variety of settings, I created Grow Onwords to offer families the kind of care I truly believe in—thoughtful, supportive, and centred on the whole child.

 I believe that connection comes first.
 Children learn best when they feel safe, understood, and genuinely connected to the people around them.
 Language grows from shared joy, trust, and meaningful interactions, not pressure or expectations.
 My work always starts with building that connection, and from there, communication can grow.